taco-paco/alpaca/README.md

 Want to express my gratitude for Starknet Foundation.
 STRK allocation was really a life-changing moment for me and also a trigger to finally publish this.

+UI is very raw and has only fraction of Ganache-UI functionality.